-A celebration of one of the most important albums in Australian recording history will be a cornerstone of next year’s WOMADelaide.
+The festival will also feature a celebration of one of the most important albums in Australian recording history when First Nations

 Tribal Voice, which spawned the hits Treaty, Djapana (Sunset Dreaming) and Tribal Voice, thrust the Northern Territory-based band into the world spotlight when it was released in 1991, showcasing both Indigenous music and political concerns for a global audience.

-Highlights include Nigerian-born London-based artist Obongjayar, the sublime Marlon Williams (pictured), complete with Kapa Haka group Ngā Mātai Pūrua, and the South Asian classical music of Indian-American Ganavya.
+Other highlights include Nigerian-born London-based artist Obongjayar, Kiwi singer-songwriter Marlon Williams (pictured), complete with Kapa Haka group Ngā Mātai Pūrua, and the South Asian classical music of Indian-American Ganavya.

-These artists join the recently announced Yolngu rapper and dancer Baker Boy, American singer-songwriter Iron & Wine, Irish folk band Beoga – touring Australia with longtime collaborator Ed Sheeran – and the ABC’s Pacific Break winner Mantis fakervindarom Vanuatu.
+ron & Wine, Irish folk band Beoga – touring Australia with longtime collaborator Ed Sheeran – and the ABC’s Pacific Break winner Mantis from Vanuatu.

 The Around the Park program will include trampoline and tightrope works by French dance-circus Cie Hors Surface as well as artistic Spanish hairdressers Osadía, who turn unsuspecting audience members into walking works of art through colourful makeup and hair.